fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 Another scenario is described in {{I-D.equinox-v6ops-icmpext-xlat-v6only-source}}: when an IPv6-only node runs the customer-side translator (CLAT, {{RFC6877}}), traceroute to an IPv4 destination can not represent intermediate IPv6-only routers.

+The goal of this specification is to have a mechanism to provide additional useful information about the identification of a node sending an ICMP error, which depends on the actual context and scope of the message being delivered.
+To this end, it is RECOMMENDED to use a combination of IP Address and Name sub-objects (including combinations where one of the sub-objects is not used) that is unique and meaningful in the actual context and scope.
+It is explicitly permitted to use an IP address that may have only local meaning (e.g., ULA {{RFC4193}}), since that information can then be provided to the operator of the domain who can then determine the local meaning.

 This document defines an ICMP extension that fills that void.